 Donald's girlfriend, who is almost as temperamental as he is, but does have somewhat better self-control.

-Double Standard: Daisy often gets away with leaving Donald for Gladstone whenever it suits her, making ridiculous demands from and sometimes downright mistreating Donald.
-In her defense, Donald isn't always portrayed as being an all that reliable boyfriend either.
+- Double Standard: Daisy often gets away with leaving Donald for Gladstone whenever it suits her, making ridiculous demands from and sometimes downright mistreating Donald.

 Duckburg's local inventor, who frequently works on strange and often useless inventions that have a tendency to end up in the wrong hands.
 Donald and Scrooge are his friends and his most frequent customers.

 - Art Evolution: Gyro's VERY fat◊ in his early years, contrasting his established look as a scrawny inventor.

 - Blessed with Suck: For example, he had absolutely no idea that his misinterpretation of Scrooge's instructions would be the key to exposing Major Courage as a Dirty Coward.

 - Bungling Inventor: Sometimes, though his inventions do tend to work perfectly — when problems arise, it's usually due to some detail Gyro has failed to consider, or simply due to unfortunate circumstances.

 - Chaste Toons: Like so many other Disney comics characters, Gyro too has a nephew, whose name is Newton and who sporadically shows up in stories.

 - Clucking Funny: He's a really tall chicken, after all.